anirvan90/grouper/README.md

 ```
 npm install
 ```
-From within the server directory:
+From within the /server/config directory:

 Rename `config.example.js` to `config.js`
 In `config.js` add in YelpID and YelpSecret from your Yelp Fusion Dashboard